Patricia Bullrich: Presidential candidate

-Minister of Security (since 2023)
+Minister of Security (2023–2025)

 Patricia Bullrich announced a decrease in homicides in Rosario.

 In December 2023, Patricia Bullrich returned to government as security minister in president Javier Milei's Cabinet.
 Bullrich immediately issued a protocol to deal with demonstrations and roadblocks made by piqueteros.
 The Workers' Party made an habeas corpus request to prevent the protocol from coming into force, which judge Gustavo Pierretti rejected.
 Several groups of Piqueteros called for a massive demonstration on 20 December, a week after the inauguration of Javier Milei.
 The government announced that demonstrators who committed crimes during demonstrations, such as roadblocks or vandalism, would lose their welfare payments, and provided a phone number to denounce piquetero leaders who would be coercing people to take part in such demonstrations.
 The demonstration had very little attendance, and the phone calls were used to start 660 criminal complaints.
 The policies were kept for all later protests.
 The welfare aid that was outsourced to piquetero organizations returned to the direct state control, and social leaders that worked at the ministry of Social Development despite the conflict of interest were fired.
 Several audits also revealed that several social organizations that used to control the outsourced welfare aid only used a fraction of it for such a purpose.
 All this decreased the power of piqueteros, and protests and demonstrations rapidly decreased in size.